-For most horse owners, joint health is synonymous with arthritis or osteoarthritis.
-Horse arthritis is definitely a concern in horses of any age, activity level, and health history.
-However, we also want you to think beyond arthritis and understand the keys to naturally supporting your horse’s joint health.
+For most horse owners, joint health is synonymous with joint issues and concerns.
+We want you to understand the keys to naturally supporting your horse’s joint health.

 The sooner you start thinking about and proactively caring for your horse’s joints, the healthier and more active your horse.
 In this article we explain the facts around horse joints and highlight three ways you can naturally support your horse’s joint health.

 Just like in us humans, a horse joint occurs when two or more bones connect, absorbing shock and providing movement or motion.
 Think of your knees, shoulders, wrists, elbows, skull, or ankles or in your horse the knees, hip, hock, coffin, shoulder, or skull.
 Multiple bones, ligaments, and tendons working together keeping you and your horse moving freely and pain-free.

 - Synovial Joints

 Synovial joints are the most common joint type in your horse.
 The primary function of these joints is to support movement.
 Synovial joints have different shapes and connections including the hinge joint in the shoulder and the ball and socket joint in the hip.
 The type of synovial joint determines how your horse does and doesn’t move.
 Joints both allow and limit movement.

 Fibrous joints do not support movements.
 These joints basically hold other bones together with fibrous tissue that hardens into bone.
 Fibrous joints are fixed joints and include the bones in your horse’s skull.